cdn-specs/control-header/draft-cdn-control-header.md

 --- abstract

-This specification defines an HTTP header field that conveys HTTP cache directives to gateway caches.
+This specification defines an HTTP header field that conveys HTTP cache directives to CDN caches.

 --- note_Note_to_Readers